lucpena/Atari2600/9. Bomber (Game)/readme.md

 3. Go to the [8BitWorkshop](https://8bitworkshop.com/v3.5.1).
 Here we got an editor with a live emulator together.
 Select all the code there (CTRL + A) than paste the code (CTRL + V).

-4. Click in the emulator to play and activate the sound.
+4. Click in the emulator screen to play and activate the sound.

 CONTROLS: